fk260/ads3_higher_spin_cubic_vertices_gauge_variation_and_DDIs/README.md

 Note that the gauge-variation procedure is intended to be fully general within the symbolic setup used here.
 The DDI reduction procedure, however, is specialised to the two- and three-derivative vertices considered in the paper.

-The code contains a large helper functions for basic symbolic manipulation and replacement rules.
+The code contains a large number of helper functions for basic symbolic manipulation and replacement rules.
 These are mostly self-explanatory and are not described individually here.
 Instead, we list below the core functions that implement the main steps of the {Yi,Zi} basis algorithm, since these are the functions most relevant for reproducing and checking the results of the paper.

 | Function | Role in the algorithm |
 |---|---|